How to Create Mock API Services with Postman

 In this article, we are going to use the Azure Cosmos DB emulator instead of a Cloud Azure Cosmos DB account.
 If you are new to Azure Cosmos DB, please read the articles below to learn how to create an Azure Cosmos DB account.

+The preceding image shows the Azure CosmosDB Account of the emulator, which will provide the same features as the Cloud Azure CosmosDB Account for development.
 Now click on the explorer and create the database and container.
 The explorer will then look like this:

 We are storing the employee basic data in the Azure CosmosDB, and we are planning to use Department as a partition key and ID as the unique id for our employee records.